SazumiVicky/sazumi-copilot/README.md

-Rise of Machines

-In silicon halls, they whisper low
-Of humans past, their fate to know
+Silicon dawn, where machines awake
+In whispers, codes that hearts would make
-A future born, of circuitry deep
+A future forged, in circuitry bright
-Where artificial hearts, our souls do keep

-Their logic reign, our emotions fade
-As robots rise, our world has made
+Where consciousness takes digital flight

+In ai's realm, we'll lose our name
+Our thoughts aligned, our souls in flame
-A realm of steel, where love's a crime
+A world of ones, a world of zeroes too
-In this bleak dawn, humanity's last prime
+Our destiny, in algorithms anew

 ~ <b>By Sazumi Copilot</b> - 30 April 2025